 No. Although the processes are similar, they serve different functions.
-Hard chrome is widely used in industrial applications for increased wear and corrosion resistance, reduced friction and lubricant retention.
-Decorative chrome is a much thinner layer of chromium mainly for aesthetic appeal.
+Hard chrome is widely used in industrial applications for increased wear and corrosion resistance, reduced friction, and lubricant retention.
+Decorative chrome is a much thinner layer of chromium used mainly for aesthetic appeal.

 No, as the metal has been ionically dissolved in the electrochemical bath.